supermao/dotfiles/README.md

 # dotfiles
-A list of customized scripts, settings that supermao can't live without.
+A list of customized scripts, settings that Wensheng can't live without.

+Note: Generally this repo is not something anyone but Wensheng would be interested.